christopher-dG/osu-ex/README.md

 ```

 This module uses `HTTPoison` under the hood, so knowing its basics
 will explain most usage patterns.
-To make a request, use `get/2` or `get!/2`
+To make a request, use `get/2` or `get!/2`.

-Rather than passing the full URL, only the part after the "get" prefix is
+Rather than passing the full URL, only the part after the `"get_"` prefix is
 used.
 So instead of `"https://osu.ppy.sh/api/get_user"`, pass only `"user"`
 (`:user` works too).